thomasmacpherson/piface/README.md

     >>> led1.turn_off()
     >>> import piface.emulator
     >>> piface.emulator.init()

+*Note: Make sure you have left the python source directory before importing any modules, otherwise Python may get confused*

 If you prefer, you can refer to the pfio and emulator modules directly using the following Python syntax: